Type-32/codemirror-rich-obsidian/README.md

 ## Contributions
 - To anyone who wants to fork this, **make sure you preserve the original credits and references to the libraries that are used in this project.
 It means a lot to them and to us.**
 - To anyone who wants to fork this project into another framework - such as React, Angular, Svelte, or PHP - **best of luck.
 We don't have react/solidjs/Angular/Svelte/PHP developers on the team so we can't help with that.
 This project is developed is mostly just Vue/Nuxt in mind.**

+PS: You may notice some inconsistencies in the use of pronouns in the README.md: it's not written using AI.
+It's just my weird writing style.